More than 640,000 miles of high-voltage transmission lines in the lower 48 states' power grids are at full capacity.

 There are over 85 million smart meters deployed across America.
 Smart meters help to improve reliability and resiliency to electric consumers.

 The cummulative investment gap for electricity - including for transmission and distribution - is estimated to be $208 billion between 2019 and 2029 and climbs to $338 billion by 2039.

 As a result of aging infrastructure, severe weather events, and attacks and vandalism, in 2015 Americans experienced a reported 3,571 outages, with an average duration of 49 minutes.

 Much of the U.S. energy system predates the turn of the 20th century.
-Most electric transmission and distribution lines were constructed in the 1950s and 1960s with a life expectancy of 50 years and the more than 640,000 miles of high-voltage transmission lines in the lower 48 states' power grids are at full capacity.
+Most electric transmission and distribution lines were constructed in the 1950s and 1960s with a life expectancy of 50 years.

 Drinking water across America is delivered via one million miles of pipes.